ebullient/ttrpg-convert-cli/README.md

   --index -o dm dm-sources.json ~/git/dnd/5etools-mirror-1.github.io/data my-items.json
 ```

 > 🔹 Not everything is customizable.
-In some cases, formatting headings, indenting and text accurately is easier to do inline as a big blob.
+In some cases, formatting headings, indenting and organizing text accurately is easier to do inline as a big blob.
 The example templates show what is available to tweak.

 ### Built-in / example templates